Jen and Todd discuss being addicted to devices and technology.

 Todd: Well, one, there's a couple things.
 One, it's old school, right?
 And two, I get all my information on the Internet on a PC.
 So I'm working, so I get everything on the Internet, like Facebook, news, stuff like that.
 The computer, like you said, tells the time.
 So I actually forget about my phone.

-Jen: I think if I have a PC then I would also forget my phone.
+Jen: I think if I had a PC then I would also forget my phone.

 Todd: But your generation, it's all in your hand, right?